Top Activities and Things to Do in Jordan

 Well, first of all, you cannot come to Jordan without visiting Wadi Rum and if you are planning a visit to Jordan, then you probably already know this, but what you don’t know is that this desert area is actually inhabited by the Bedouin people.

-If you truly want to experience the Bedouin life, you go to camp in the middle of Wadi Rum in yurts made out of wool and spend the night under stars.
+If you truly want to experience the Bedouin life, travel site Things to Do recommends going camping in the middle of Wadi Rum in yurts made out of wool and spend the night under stars.
 Walk around with candlelight, ride a camel, and enjoy a true Bedouin meal cooked underground in front of you.
 You will have a quintessential experience, escaping the hustle of city life and simply living among the stars, surrounded by glorious nature.

 6. Hiking Dana Nature Reserve